hexbatch/apple-core/v1/docs/core/step-2-attributes/attribute-overview.md

 # Attributes

 Are the core of the api here.
+Attributes have value.
+By default, attributes can be read by everyone and written by no one else but the owner admin group

 Attributes can be defined by the code, in which case they are not owned, and cannot be edited or deleted.